about

 Who regulates GMPF?

-The Department for Levelling Up, Housing and Communities (DLUHC) has overall responsibility for the Local Government Pension Scheme in England and Wales.
-DLUHC regulates on investment pooling and funding matters, scheme participation and the overall cost of the LGPS.
+The Ministry of Housing, Communities and Local Government (MHCLG) has overall responsibility for the Local Government Pension Scheme in England and Wales.
+MHCLG regulates on investment pooling and funding matters, scheme participation and the overall cost of the LGPS.
 It can issue statutory guidance and consultations to make changes to the LGPS rules.

 The Pensions Regulator (TPR) regulates scheme administration and governance.
 It ensures that administering authorities are running LGPS funds properly.
 TPR makes sure that pension funds have key administration policies and internal controls in place, that funds are collecting contributions promptly and are producing documents for members on time.